 C Nested Structures

-A nested structure is a structure that contains another structure as a member.
+A C Nested Structures is a structure that contains another structure as a member.

 Useful for representing complex data objects like a student with an address, or an employee with a date of joining.